 3. Which way, western man?

-“‘How much disrespect is too much disrespect’ is a very personal question that you must answer.
+“How much disrespect is too much disrespect?
+This is a very personal question that you must answer.
 Once you do, you’ve got to commit to the way forward you have chosen.
 Respect is the foundation of any relationship.
 Trust and love are equally important, but without mutual respect, there’s no depth to a dynamic,” says Dr. Bhonsle.

 For The Betrayer: How To Rebuild Trust With Someone You Hurt

 But much like the uninvited guests, this elephant is here to stay.
-The only way out, the only answer to “how to repair a relationship after trust is broken” is to confront it head-on.
+The only way out, the only answer to how to fix a broken relationship after breach of trust is to confront it head-on.
 There are ways you can make amends.
 Let’s figure out how you can do that.
 Here are a few tips:

 “In an ideal world, the betrayer must accept his/her mistake and make amends.
 But you and I both know that doesn’t happen, does it?
 There’s always that phase where people may try to justify it or make it look like the circumstances were out of their control.
 Or that their partner is what brought them to such an extreme step.